Last updated:

 More economic factors are on balance, putting downward pressure on home prices than upward pressure.
 However, the same could have been said during the pandemic.
 Markets do not always follow the logic of economic fundamentals.

+While rates are falling, they’re still higher than the pre-pandemic 10-year average.
 Higher mortgage rates have shrunk the buying power of those dreaming of a bigger home.
 If you’re one of them, it’s time to take a hard look at your budget and adjust your expectations accordingly.

 Like this report?
 Like us on Facebook.